stephenfewer/grinder/Readme.md

 System Requirements
 ===================

-A Grinder Node requires a 32bit Windows system and Ruby 1.9.
-Fuzzing will not work correctly on 64bit Windows or with Ruby 2.0.
+A Grinder Node requires a 32/64 bit Windows system and Ruby 2.0 (Ruby 1.9 is also supported but you wont be able to fuzz 64bit targets).

-A Grinder Server requires a webserver with MySQL and PHP.
+A Grinder Server requires a web server with MySQL and PHP.

-Please Note: Neither Mac OSX nor Linux are supported.
-Milestone 1 for Grinder aims to bring support for both 64bit Windows and Ruby 2.0.

 Features
 ========